-The process of quality assurance through which accredited status is granted to a training course.
-Third party trainers would be the targeted group in the accreditation process.
-SARVAC is not currently an accredited body, however the process is under development and is anticipated to be available next year
+The process of quality assurance through which an endorsement is granted to a training course.
+Third party trainers would be the targeted group in the endorsement process.
+SARVAC is not currently an endorsing body, however the process is under development and is anticipated to be available next year

 A process by which a person develops the knowledge, experience, and skills (core competencies) to perform a specific job.
 The core competencies for a searcher, team leader and SAR manager are identified within the CSA Standard Z1620-15.
 To achieve National Certification, a GSAR member must be active and registered within a P/T GSAR Association.
 The applicant must be verified as successfully meeting the GSAR core competencies identified within Z1620-15 for their position by a designated P/T GSAR Assessor.